leodan11/xverticalstepper/README.md

 #### Methods

-`goToNextStep`: open next step, (no matter if need validation or not)
+`goToNextStep`: open next step, (no matter if you need validation or not)

 `goToStep(index: Int, allowed: Boolean = false, firstAction: Boolean = false)`:
 * `index` is step index
-* `allowed`: set true when you want to open step anyway and the step is need validation
+* `allowed`: set true when you want to open a step anyway and the step is need validation
 * `firstAction`: set true to disable animation

 `removeStep(index: Int)`: hide step from stepper